jsha129/KBB_Cars/README.md

 ```
 First, compare the residual standard error of 0.08996 when adding ID compared to 0.147 from the previous model that only used Age_year as the predictor.
 A reduction in error suggests that ID improves the model.

-The 'Estimate' column in the above table represents the depreciation rate (on Log 10 scale).
+The 'Estimate' column in the above table represents the depreciation rate (on Log 10 scale) **in addition** to the effect of age of a car.
 Because certain  car makes such as Kia_Rondo have incomplete data, they would have high 'Std.
 Error'.
 In addition, we have a total of 97 IDs, which will look data messy and hard to get a clear message.
-Here, I only select the IDs with  SEM <= median SEM (lowest 50% SEM) for clarity, but raw data of estimates and SEM can be found in [depreciation_rates.txt](/depreciation_rates.txt).
+Here, I only select the IDs with  SEM <= median SEM (lowest 50% SEM) and colour-code them for clarity, but raw data of estimates and SEM can be found in [depreciation_rates.txt](/depreciation_rates.txt).

 ![Low_depriciating_cars.png](/Low_depriciating_cars.png)

+In the graph above,  IDs with Depreciation rate >0 (or close to 0) filled with solid black bars would retain the value the most.
+Starting from the top, Toyota_Tacoma actually has a positive depreciation rate, suggesting that it could overcome the loss in value imposed by age of a car to a limit; however, as the age increase this advantage would be lost (age > 10 years or so).
+Subaru_Outback, Toyota_Rav_V, Honda_CR-V, Hyundai_Santa, Kia_Sorento and so on should be retain their values over time, according to the KBB data.
+Toyota_Camry and Honda_Civic also do well in the graph above (having low SEM), although they do present with a low, negative depreciation rate.

+It is important to acknowledge the limitation of the data.
+IDs with low SEM may still not fit the data well.

+### Which car to buy in a given price range?